TopCape/PersonaFlowReader/README.md

 The file posesses different type of sections in it.
 They are expected to be in the order they are generated in (the order that they will be explained in below).

+### .addr
+Not really a section.
+It has an integer value, in hexadecimal, after it.
+This is the address where the event script should start when the file is encoded back.

 ### .bgm

 This section contains 2 values related to the first song that plays when you enter the scene the event file describes.
 The value 0xFFFF (-1) typically means no song change.
 There are 2 song values because some rooms use the song in the second slot under certian circumstances.
 These values are in hexadecimal and represent the song IDs.